 Swap a pair of rows/columns.

-Add a multiple (in ) of one row/column to another.
+Add an -multiple of one row/column to another.

 Multiply a row/column by a unit in .